 Red Hill’s bird population peaks in late autumn when flocks of small birds including silvereyes, weebills and thornbills move through the area.
 Old hollow-bearing trees provide nesting sites for many birds and other tree dwelling animals, including possums and bats.
 For more information on Canberra’s birds go to Canberra birds

 Many rocks of the Canberra region were formed about 425 million years ago.
 A shallow sea teeming with life covered much of south-eastern Australia.
 Behind the shoreline the land was completely barren of any life, though in places the first primitive plants were making a momentous move onto the beaches.
 To the west and north of the reserve, volcanic islands erupted huge clouds of white-hot volcanic ash and red-hot material.
 The sedimentary rocks that we see in the reserve today were once sediments that eroded from the nearby land and deposited on the sea floor (Yarralumla Formation mudstone, siltstone and limestone).

 The eastern side and southern end of the reserve, including Davidson Hill, is a hard grey-coloured volcanic rock called dacitic ignimbrite.
 It is around 425 million years old and part of the first series or eruptions in the Canberra region.

-Granite rocks such as tonalite, usually becomes solid at a depth of five kilometres.
+Granite rock such as tonalite usually becomes solid at a depth of five kilometres.
 Its presence today at the top of Red Hill is indicative of a deeply eroded landscape, probably up to five kilometres over the past 400 million years.
 One large tonalite boulder can be seen 20 metres upslope of the road into the Federal Golf Course.

 A continuing connection to country through past present and future